What are national parks?

 New Zealand’s national parks

-New Zealand has 14 national parks, covering 3,084,939 hectares – about 11.5% of the country’s total land area.
-Four are in the North Island, nine in the South Island, and one, Rakiura, covers most of Stewart Island.
+At 31 May 2015 New Zealand had 13 national parks, covering 2,882,878 hectares – about 10.7% of the country’s total land area.
+Three are in the North Island, nine in the South Island, and one, Rakiura, covers most of Stewart Island.
 Many of the parks are the result of decades of campaigning by conservationists and recreational groups.

 Scenery and recreation